RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-workloads.md

 Already on project "default" on server "https://172.30.0.1:443".
 ~~~

-Now that we have the NFS instance running, let's do the same for the **hostpath** setup we created.
-This is essentially the same as our NFS instance, except we reference the `rhel8-hostpath` PVC:
+Now that we have the OCS instance running, let's do the same for the **hostpath** setup we created.
+Let's leverage the hostpath PVC that we created in a previous step - this is essentially the same as our OCS-based VM instance, except we reference the `rhel8-hostpath` PVC instead:

 ~~~bash
 $ cat << EOF | oc apply -f -